2026/27 AMCAS Application Guide (With Screenshots)

 • Significant/formative life experiences: Include events that have greatly influenced your life, how you conduct yourself, your outlook on the world, or your impactful decisions.

-• Significant people: People that impacted you (positively or negatively) and how that affected your journey to medical school.
+• Significant people: People who impacted you (positively or negatively) and how that affected your journey to medical school.

 • Characteristics and skills: Use stories to demonstrate the positive traits you have that will help you succeed as a physician.